January weather forecast

 Temperature

-January's average high-temperature stands at a still tropical 32.5°C (90.5°F), showing little deviation from December's 31.7°C (89.1°F).
-Throughout January, Bangkok records an average temperature of 22.6°C (72.7°F) at night.
+January's commencement in Bangkok, Thailand, is accompanied by an average high-temperature of a still tropical 32.5°C (90.5°F), diverging marginally from December's 31.7°C (89.1°F).
+January brings Bangkok a consistent average low-temperature of 22.6°C (72.7°F).

 Heat index